testbench-cs-imbus/tbcs-api-robotframework-parser/README.md

 Robot Framework Version 3.2.1 installed and running.

-Note: This Wrapper will NOT work with older versions of Robot Framework (especially its older API)
+Note: This Wrapper will NOT work with older versions of Robot Framework that use the old API.

 ## How to install:
-The wrapper will currently be installed from test.pypi.org You should install it with adminstrator role because if you do not, PATH may not be set correct.
+The wrapper will currently be installed from test.pypi.org You should install it with adminstrator role or PATH may not be set correct.

 CMD: `pip install --extra-index-url https://test.pypi.org/simple/ tbcs-rf-wrapper`